That is why it is critical to act! If you see or suspect DR and/or DME2,3:

 Early Action Can be Important to DR and DME Patients.

-The more you know about emerging clinical science and potential therapies for DR and DME, the better you can help inform your patients about how treatment may be able to help.
+The more you know about the emerging clinical science of anti-VEGF and other potential therapies for DR and DME, the better you can help inform your patients about how treatment may be able to help.

 Learn About a Treatment Option That May Be Able to Help Patients With Diabetic Retinopathy or Diabetic Macular Edema